 What AI Writing Assistants Can’t Do

 Privacy matters.
-When you type something into an AI tool, that data often goes to cloud servers.
+When you type something into ChatGPT or Claude, that data goes to cloud servers.
+OpenAI and Anthropic both offer opt-out settings for training data.
 For casual writing this doesn’t matter.
-For confidential business information, check each tool’s privacy policy first.
+For confidential business information, check each tool’s privacy policy and data retention settings first.

 They’re assistants, not replacements.
 The best results come from treating AI as a collaborator.
 Use it to overcome blank-page paralysis, speed up routine tasks, and polish drafts.
 But your judgment, creativity, and expertise remain essential.